Upcoming Webinars

 For me, Forum isn't just about professional development – it's about connection.
 As an introvert, networking takes mental energy, but the benefits far outweigh the challenge.
 I make it a point to talk to everyone, comparing notes and learning from procurement professionals across the country.

-I typically follow the IT and legal tracks at Forum, which is particularly important for me.
+I typically follow the IT and legal tracks at Forum, which are particularly important for me.
 As the only procurement professional in my organization and housed within the Office of General Counsel, these sessions help me stay current on industry trends and challenges.

-See the city: Don't stay in your hotel room.
+Don't stay in your hotel room.
 Yes, the conference will be exhausting, but make time to explore the city you are in.
 This is a great opportunity to see a part of the country you may have never considered visiting before.
 You should come home from Forum tired!
 That’s how you know you made the most of your time there.

 For those interested in joining our local chapter in Florida, keep an eye out.
 We're working hard to create a welcoming, supportive network for procurement professionals in our region.
 Feel free to find me at Forum!
 I'd love to hear what you're looking for in a professional organization.